Alan Gray BSc MA DMS DHP HPD AdvDipH MNCH (Acc) FNCP

-My qualifications also include the 'gold standard' Hypnotherapy Practitioner Diploma (HPD).
-The only externally accredited hypnotherapy qualification in the UK.
+My qualifications also include what is professionally regarded as the "gold standard" Hypnotherapy Practitioner Diploma (HPD).
+In fact, this is the only externally accredited practitioner level hypnotherapy qualification in the UK.

-I completed twelve sessions of personal hypnoanalysis myself during initial training...
+I completed personal hypnoanalysis myself during initial training...

 So I understand what it's like to be in the client's shoes!